Pulsar package API¶

 - pulsar.runtime.fingerprint.pca_fingerprint(cfg, n_rows: int, dataframe=None) str[source]¶

-Compute a fingerprint for PCA configuration and data shape.
+Compute a fingerprint for projection configuration and data shape.

-Used to detect when cached PCA embeddings can be reused (same data + PCA params).
-Includes data path metadata, preprocessing config, PCA config, and raw input schema so cached embeddings are only reused when the PCA input matrix is identical.
+Used to detect when cached projection embeddings can be reused.
+Includes data path metadata, preprocessing config, projection config, and raw input schema so cached embeddings are only reused when the input matrix and projection parameters are identical.

 MCP Server¶